What is a designation?

 If the requirement is not appealed or is confirmed by the Environment Court, the territorial authority must include the designation in its district plan and any proposed district plan as soon as practicable and without using the Schedule 1 public submission process.

 Designations may also be included in proposed district plans and submissions may be made on these as part of the plan preparation process.
+Where the streamlined planning process or the other collaborative planning process is used, designations follow a slightly different path to other planning provisions.
 The decision of the requiring authority in relation to a designation in a proposed plan can be appealed by filing a notice in accordance with Form 8.